tblazey/beautiful-jekyll/_posts/2017-01-02-freesurfer_view.md

 -16.554127  -69.255852  60.977936  0
 {% endhighlight %}

 The second line states the number of vertices and then the number of faces.
 Each vertex and each face gets is own line, with all the vertices coming before the first face.
 So for this example, the vertices are contained in lines 3 to 163,844, and the faces from lines 163,845 to 491,524.
-Each vertex row is simply a list of x,y,z coordinates whearas each face row contains the vertex indices that form that face (first index is zero).
+Each vertex row is simply a list of x,y,z coordinates whereas each face row contains the vertex indices that form that face (first index is zero).
 To load in the data into R, I wrote the following little function:

 {% highlight R %}
 loadSurf = function(surfPath){